Adjustable dumbbells are a great option for anyone seeking an all-in-one type of weight training equipment.

 These special types of grips are designed to prevent hand fatigue and help you hold the dumbbells more securely.

-As with most other types of exercise equipment, the more expensive the dumbbells, the more durable they are likely to be.
+As with most other types of workout equipment, the more expensive the dumbbells, the more durable they are likely to be.

 While you don’t need to start out with the most expensive set, you’ll want to ensure the dumbbells you choose are made from high-quality materials.